What should I know or tell my doctor before a colonoscopy?

 What happens after a colonoscopy?

-- You may feel some cramping or a sensation of having gas, but this quickly passes.
+- You may feel some cramping or a sensation of having gas, but this should pass quickly.

-- If sedation has been given, a responsible family member or friend must drive you home.
+- Your responsible family member or friend will drive you home.

 - Unless otherwise instructed, you may immediately return to your normal diet.
-We recommend you wait until the day after your procedure to resume normal activities.
+It’s recommended that you wait until the day after your procedure to resume normal activities.

 - The doctor performing your colonoscopy will tell you when it’s safe to resume taking your blood thinners or any other medications you might have stopped.

 - If polyps were removed or a biopsy was done, you may notice light rectal bleeding for one to two days after the procedure.